ravinderpayal/ravinderpayal.github.io/_posts/2017-03-15-Simple-and-Light-Weight-Image-or-Content-Slider-for-Angular2.md

 ---
 layout: post
-title: Simple and Lightweight Image Gallery and Content Slider for Angular 2( or 4 ) by Ravinder Payal
+title: Simple and Lightweight Image Gallery and Content Slider for Angular by Ravinder Payal
 author: ravinder_payal
 ---
 <p>
-Hi friends, today, we are going to develop a simple to use image gallery and content slider component using (and for) Angular 2( or 4) with transitions and styling done using CSS.
+Hi friends, today, we are going to develop a simple to use image gallery and content slider component using (and for) Angular with transitions and styling done using CSS.
 Some of us might be thinking that why re-invent the wheel when libraries like JSSOR, and plugins like JQUERY carousel are already available.
 So, we are re-creating it because:-
 </p>
 1. There are no good native Angular 2( or 4 ) sliders available.
 Those available are too heavy, and have additional dependencies like JQUERY and Bootstrap, which makes our project pointlessly more heavy.
 2. No worries about licensing.